AlexsLemonade/2021-november-training/virtual-workshop/workshop-structure.md

 **During consultation sessions**, you can work through exercise notebooks included as part of the course, with your own data, or with publicly available data related to your research.

-The main method we use for communication durion consultation sessions is Slack.
+The main method we use for communication during consultation sessions is Slack.
 You can use the training-specific private channel to [post errors](./posting-errors-guidelines.md), get help with debugging, and interact with other participants as they work through exercises.
 We recommend you follow the [posting for error help guidelines](./posting-errors-guidelines.md) so you can maximize others' abilities to help you resolve your error.